 How to fix it

-Determine your Perfect Prospect Profile and ensure you Get in Early.
+Determine your Ideal Customer Profile (ICP) and ensure you Get in Early.
 Focus; selling change in enterprise is about quality, not quantity.
 Agree on the importance of the “Prospecting” stage, and rearrange your weekly sales meeting to ensure the agenda also addresses the top of the funnel.
 Have Marketing and Sales Development present, to share their Lead Generation activities to start conversations early.
 In your CRM, consider breaking up “Prospecting” into “Reaching out”, “Initial Meetings”, “Selling Vision”, and “Vision Match”, before moving on to “Qualification”.
 In the 1:1s with the sales reps, scrutinise opportunities in qualification stages and don’t be afraid to slow things down.
 If you don’t already have one, create a process around qualification; have multiple people constructively review such opportunities to avoid eagerly qualified opportunities lead to “No Decision”.
 Review those “No Decision” opportunities in more detail to find the cause.
 I often come across reps that qualify too eagerly simply because they want Solution Consultants involved, and the Sales Process dictates that SCs only get assigned to opportunities past Qualification stage!
 If that’s the case, train reps to have better business conversations to avoid they rush into showing what your solution looks like.
 Consider changing your Sales Process to involve SCs before “Qualification” with key accounts.
 Whatever you do, develop an understanding how your prospects buy, and what you really can still influence at what stage.
 A simple first step is to stop calling it a Sales Process; it’s a Buying Process.